 Did I hear you yelling at me?

-Publishing awesome content and then sit back waiting for thousands of readers to magically flood your blog reading your post is not going to happen.
+Publishing excellent content, sitting back, and waiting for thousands of readers to flood your blog to read your post will not happen overnight.

 No matter how top-notch quality content you’ve just published.

-Without effective content marketing strategies, even the highest of quality content writing by the most authoritative blogger will go down unnoticed – or at least only a few readers will see it.
+Without compelling content marketing strategies, even the highest quality content writing by the most authoritative blogger will go down unnoticed – or at least only a few readers will see it.

-But I tell you the truth, a not-too-good content writing by an average blogger will get found more and go viral if giving the utmost exposure and strategic content marketing tactics.
+But I tell you the truth, not-too-good content writing by an average blogger will get found more and go viral if given the maximum exposure and strategic content marketing tactics.

-Internet marketing is all about creating awareness, building connections, networking, and great marketing skills.
+Internet marketing is about creating awareness, building connections, networking, and excellent marketing skills.

-If you truly want to get readers to your quality content, you have to actively pursue it.
-Although, the better your content, the easier it will be to retain readers and own them.
+If you want to get readers to your quality content, you have to pursue it actively.
+Although, the better your content, the easier it will be to retain and own readers.

-I have always said it here times without number that marketing your blog should be more important to you than writing content.
+I have often said marketing your blog should be more critical than writing content.

-Spend time writing your quality contents, but spend days, weeks even months marketing your quality contents.
-Only this way you can start seeing the reward of your brave efforts.
+Spend time writing your quality content, but spend days, weeks, or even months marketing your quality content.
+Only this way can you start seeing the reward of your brave efforts.

 I wish you the best of luck.

-What other blogging myths have you discovered to share with us in the comment section?
-Or you have any to disagree with on this list?
+What other blogging myths have you discovered to share in the comment section?
+Or do you have any to disagree with on this list?